asunturpin/MSc-Thesis/README.md

 * Use SPARQL language to make queries from OMA enpoint and InParanoid GraphDB repository.
 * Employ platforms such as Jupyter Notebook to write Python code in order to develop the final method.

+## Information that can be found here
+In this repository, the code for testing the developed method is named 'Code_method'.
+In here, libraries, developed functions and how the method works by its code is found.
+Besides, the memory itself is also collected in PDF format, under the name 'Turpin_Gomez_Asuncion_MScThesis'.

 ## Contact
 Please, for any question, collaboration or suggestion contact to this author via email [asunturping@gmail.com].